Sets up the input objects for the LWF-Brook90 hydrologic model, starts the model, and returns the selected results.

 Value

-A list containing the selected model output (if rtrn_output == TRUE), the model input (if rtrn_input == TRUE, except for
+A list containing the selected model output (if rtrn_output == TRUE), the model input (if rtrn_input == TRUE, except for climate), and the return values of output_fun if specified.

 Climate input data